graalvm/graalvm-demos/micronaut-hello-rest-maven/README-Cloud-Shell.md

 This step is optional - [Check software version and environment variables](../_common/README-check-version-env-vars.md)

-## Step 4: Setup project, build and run as a JAR
+## Step 4: Set up your project, build and run as a JAR

 1. Git clone this sample folder.